Department Courses

 102. Cultural Anthropology.

 This course introduces students to the comparative study of human cultures and societies.
 We will learn important anthropological concepts, methods and theories as we explore topics like subsistence and exchange, kinship and marriage, and politics and law.
 Throughout the course, we will learn about differences and similarities between human populations, we will consider how cultures and societies have changed over time, and we will reflect on our own culture and society.
 Restricted to first and second year students.
-Fulfills the DIV 01, DIV 13, SSC01 and SS13 general education requirements.
+Fulfills the DIV 13, and SS general education requirements.
 Offered every semester.
 Also offered through Peace Studies.

 103. Introduction to Archaeology.

 A general overview of the branch of anthropology that investigates ancient societies through the material remains they have left behind.
 Students learn that archaeologists engage in detailed, systematic detective work aimed at answering a wide range of questions about human behavior.
 The course introduces students to the history of archaeology, the main goals of archaeological research and the basic techniques of excavation, site survey and artifact analysis, as well as the famous discoveries and excavations that have broadened our knowledge about the human past.
 Restricted to first and second year students.
-Fulfills the SST01 and SS13 general education requirements.
+Fulfills the SS general education requirements.
 Offered every semester.

 104. Language and Human Experience.
-(Formerly 205)

 208. Ancient Civilizations.

 Students learn how and why relatively simple egalitarian societies made the transition to state-level civilizations via an overview of several “primary” civilizations of the Old World: Mesopotamia, Egypt, China, and the Indus Valley.
 In comparing and contrasting these case studies, students explore key issues from an anthropological perspective: how archaeologists investigate these early social formations, what the material remains tell us about how they functioned and flourished, the critical role of the environment and geography, and how and why the civilizations declined.
-Fulfills the SSC01 and SS13 general education requirements.
+Fulfills the SS general education requirements.
 Offered on rotation.
 Also offered through Asian Studies.

 215. Science and Pseudoscience in Archaeology.

 Lost continents, ancient astronauts, mysterious giants: In the mass media, archaeology has often been the subject of fantastic myths, frauds and endless speculation about what “really” happened in the past.
 This course critically examines various popular and pseudoscientific claims about the human past, including the search for Atlantis, the shroud of Turin, psychic archaeology and the Piltdown Man, and introduces students to the scientific goals, methodology and techniques of archaeology.
 How do archaeologists “know” things — how do they work within logical theoretical frameworks, systematically explore the patterns and contexts of archaeological remains, and interpret the material and scientific evidence to draw educated conclusions about past human experiences?
-Fulfills the SST01 and SS13 general education requirement.
+Fulfills the SS general education requirement.
 Offered on rotation.

 225. Peoples and Cultures of Africa.

 This course surveys contemporary peoples and cultures in sub-Saharan Africa through the lens of three major themes.
 We will study the enduring importance and flexibility of African systems of social organization, and their relationship to religious beliefs and practices.
 We will learn about patterns of production and consumption in African economies, and about power, authority, and conflict in African politics.
 We will conclude by examining the ways in which cell phone use is reshaping social relations, economic activity, and political engagement.
 Throughout, we will note the centrality of social relationships to life on the continent.
-Fulfills the DIV13 and SS13 general education requirements.
+Fulfills the DIV13 and SS general education requirements.
 Offered in the fall.
 Also offered as African Studies 225.

 241. Talking Politics.